-Don’t mix training and play.
-Yes, do!
-It’s actually great to incorporate play into training sessions.
-The best training occurs when the dog views an activity as a game rather than a lesson.
-Using chase games to teach recalls, playing follow to build a base for heeling, using tug to practice “take it” and “drop it,” and practicing stays with “find it” games or hideand-seek are all great ways to blend training and play.
+Not true!
+It’s actually great to incorporate play into dog training sessions.
+The best dog training occurs when the dog views an activity as a game rather than a lesson.
+Using chase games to teach recalls, playing follow to build a base for heeling, using tug to practice “take it” and “drop it,” and practicing stays with “find it” games or hide-and-seek are all great ways to blend training and play.
 Additionally, play is reinforcing, so playing with your dog may be better than the best treat.

 A scientific study by Rooney and Bradshaw addressed this issue.
 They found that “winning” the toy in a game of tug had no impact on the relationship of the human-dog pair.
 Based on their research, though, we should still be thoughtful about letting certain dogs keep the toy after a tug game.
 The most playful dogs in the study exhibited significantly higher amounts of playful attention-seeking behavior when they were allowed to “win.”
 Therefore, it may be better not to allow those dogs who become relentlessly pushy about seeking more play time to “win” at tug.

 Of course, for a few dogs, tug is a bad idea.
 Dogs who are prone to aggression induced by high arousal are not good candidates for it.
 The same warning applies to dogs with poor bite inhibition or poor self-control as well as those who tend to creep up the toy with their mouths during tug.
 Additionally, it may exacerbate resource-guarding behavior in dogs who already exhibit it.